 Dana started out as a registered nurse and Ken was a software engineer.
 Now they’re applying those skills to raising turkeys with care.

 It was a full day of shooting at the farm.
 Here’s some behind the scene photos.
-(Scroll down to see the beautiful video they created!)

 Can you believe this gorgeous place?
 WOW!
 I was so excited to meet the other turkey farmers and get to enjoy this setting for dinner.

 I couldn’t stop taking photos.
 Can you blame me?

 Well, cooking and filming.
 A LOT of filming!
 I realize now that it takes about 3 extra hours to cook what normally takes 40 minutes when you have a huge film crew in the kitchen with you.

 I got to know everyone very well in all of that time.
 A little too well I think.
 Ha!
 It was fun to cook a turkey dinner along side my new blog friends!

 I figured she and Ken probably had a lot of turkey, so she could make a quick and easy appetizer for her family that tastes like a bite of Thanksgiving all rolled into one.

 I’ve got the entire ingredients and directions that you can print below, but here is quick run down of the Savory Turkey Cranberry Apple Baked Brie Braid recipe.
 It’s SO GOOD!

-Then sliced the puff pastry to begin the braid.
+Next you’ll want to slice the puff pastry to begin the braid.

 Start by folding the bottom and the top over the turkey mixture, then criss cross the pieces to look like a braid.
 Tuck under any extra pieces.
-Add an egg wash over the top before baking.

 No matter how you braid this dish, you CAN NOT mess it up.
 Look at how pretty it turns out!